jbossdemocentral/jdg-labs/lab-guides/lab5-guide.md

 ## Step-by-Step
 1. Discussion pros and cons with different options for the solution to the memory usage issues with your colleagues.
-1. Open project lab 5 in JBoss Developer Studio
+1. Open project lab5 in JBoss Developer Studio
 1. Add HotRod client development and runtime dependencies by opening pom.xml and uncomment the following lines:

 		<dependency>